Housing and Recovery through Peer Services (HARPS)

 - Substance Use Disorders

-- Co-occurring (Mental Health and Substance Abuse) disorders
+- Co-occurring (mental health and substance use) disorders

 - Are homeless or at risk of becoming homeless